By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Pros: More flexibility for the user to classify transactions Cons: Overlaps in apportionment of expenditure to categories |

-While both implementations are visible, we chose to only have one Category
+While both implementations are visible, we chose to only have one Category associated to each

-as the absence of overlaps in expenditure allows us to eventually implement a clean visual
+Transaction as the absence of overlaps in expenditure allows us to eventually implement a clean visual

 breakdown of expenditure by category in the future.

-Developers, however, are welcome to implement an additional Tags
+Developers, however, are welcome to implement an additional Tags field for Transaction objects, to allow

 for multiple associations.